 - Add the green pepper, onion and jalapeño and cook until the onion is soft, about 4-5 minutes.

-- Stir in the creole seasoning and cook about 30 seconds.
+Stir in the cajun spice and cook about 30 seconds.

 - Add the flour and cook another 30 seconds.